Elizabeth Gilbert’s ‘Big Magic’: Book Review

-Through Gilbert’s experiences, tales of her friends’ endeavors, and self-actualizing territory of Eat, Pray, Love Gilbert discusses the challenging aspects of creative living.
-She advises on rejection, doubt, and habits we need to have to live a creative life
+Through Gilbert’s experiences, tales of her friends’ endeavors, and the self-actualizing territory of Eat, Pray, Love Gilbert discusses the challenging aspects of creative living.
+She advises rejection, doubt, and habits we need to have to live a creative life.

-For more insight into Gilbert’s radical idea of what “being” a genius actually means, watch her TED 2009 Talk “Your elcusive creative genius.”
+For more insight into Gilbert’s radical idea of what “being” a genius means, watch her TED 2009 Talk “Your elusive creative genius.”

 Life lessons from Big Magic

 - Permit yourself to create: Reading Big Magic is like a permission slip.
-The thought “I’m going to start a blog on maternity leave” sounded like a great idea- for about 12 seconds.
+The thought, “I’m going to start a blog on maternity leave,” sounded like a great idea- for about 12 seconds.
 Then fear sunk in.
-I strongly dislike writing and would prefer to remain reclusive.
-But the truth is, most of the time, creative people are their own biggest obstacle.
+I wouldn’t say I like writing and would prefer to remain reclusive.
+But the truth is, most of the time, creative people are their biggest obstacle.
 Gilbert argues that you must believe you are entitled to create, no matter what rejection you may face.
 You need to stand up to your inner voices and announce yourself to the universe, “I’m a blogger,” as she suggests you do.

-- Let go of your fantasy of perfection: To gather the courage to pursue our creative life, we have to overcome self-doubt and perfectionism.
+- Let go of your fantasy of perfection: To gather the courage to pursue our creative life, we must overcome self-doubt and perfectionism.
 A subject you should be all too familiar with if you have read Daring Greatly.
 Gilbert suggests acting like your creativity is the most crucial thing in the world, but at the same time, it works as if the outcome doesn’t matter.
-All you have to do is be good enough, just to complete something.
+All you have to do is be good enough to complete something.
 The creative process does not have to be painful, and you should not have to suffer.

 - Led a curious life: Ask yourself, is there anything you are interested in?
-Follow that small clue of curiosity, and that is where interesting will begin.
+Follow that small clue of curiosity, and that is where interest begins.
 Success doesn’t necessarily define the most passionate people.
 It’s the most curious people.

 Who is Big Magic for

 It is never too late to start creating.
-Big Magic is a modern classic for both mothers, fathers, children, or grandparents in need of confidence or reassurance to live a creative life.
-You do not need a career in the arts or a craft in which you dedicate your mind, body, and soul.
-But what you do need is the courage to choose curiosity over fear to find the treasure inside yourself.
+Big Magic is a modern classic for mothers, fathers, children, or grandparents who need confidence or reassurance to live a creative life.
+You do not need a career in the arts or a craft to which you dedicate your mind, body, and soul.
+But it would help if you dared to choose curiosity over fear to find the treasure inside yourself.
 When the idea has found you, then the magic happens.